kudobuilder/kudo/docs/cli.md

 ### Get the Status of an Instance

-Now that we have a list of available instances, we can get the current status of all plans for an particular instance.
-The command for this is:
+Now that we have a list of available instances, we can get the current status of all plans for one of them:

 `kubectl kudo plan status --instance=<instanceName> --kubeconfig=<$HOME/.kube/config>`